rdignard08/RestGoatee-Core/README.md

 3) Due to JSON and XML having limited types, the deserializer needs to be able to intelligently map to a larger standard family of types.<br/>
 4) CoreData support is usually not done at the outset of a project; this library makes it easier to turn it on with minimal refactoring.
 CoreData support is implicit, but inactive in projects without it.<br/>
 5) The default mapping behavior should be both generally intuitive (correct 99% of the time) and extensible.<br/>
 6) The default should be the least verbose in terms of complexity and lines of code.
-You don't specify mappings for objects that are obviously one-to-one and well-named.
+You don't specify mappings for objects that are one-to-one, well named, and explicitly typed.

 Why Use RestGoatee?
 ===================